 To win, you and your team need to put the radio together, call the van, and then make it out to the van.
 You’ll lose if every character is turned into a zombie.

 That’s just a basic overview of how to play Dead Panic.
 If you want to learn more, check out the official Dead Panic rulebook (PDF).

 Check out Dead Panic at Amazon

-- We think Dead Panic has the best-looking board of all of the Panic games.
+- I think Dead Panic has the best-looking board of all of the Panic games.
 The cabin walls blend into it really well and it looks great once a bunch of zombies are coming towards the cabin.

 - That one ability that every character has is definitely enough to make them feel unique.
 No matter which character you choose, you will know that your ability could save the day at some point.